Last Updated on 8 January, 2021 by Veronica

 Day 2.
 Belem Tower, Jeronimos Monastery, Parque de las Naciones and Vasco da Gama

 On the second day in the morning, you can dedicate it to the neighborhood of Belem, where you have to visit the Tower of Belem and the Monastery of the Jeronimos.
-You can also visit the Padrao dos Descobrimentos and in the afternoon, to the Park of Nations and the Vasco da Gama bridge.

 *Tip: Take half a day to visit something you’ve left behind or especially liked.

-- Read: What to see in Lisbon
+- Read: Best Things to do in Lisbon

-- Read: What to see around Lisbon
+- Read: Lisbon Day Trips

 Where to sleep in Lisbon